 Utilize internship search resources

-Reference the CDC’s “Your Search” webpage multiple resources, including internship listings and the CDC’s “Finding an Internship” guide.
+Reference the CDC’s internship search resources and opportunities, including MHConnect opportunities for Mount Holyoke students.
 There are over 10,000 internship postings within CDC’s multiple online resources.
 Even though most internship postings peak in March, the CDC continues to receive postings daily from employers throughout the spring and summer.
 If you aren’t finding opportunities, it may mean you are not using the search engines properly, looking deeply enough or you may need to broaden your parameters.
 Consider meeting with a Peer Career Assistant at the CDC for help with your search.

 Seek advice from advisors

 - Meet with CDC advisors.
 Review the above resources and make a CDC appointment.
-CDC same-day 15 min.”drop-in” appointments are available daily between 2-4pm – call the morning of your desired appointment day to schedule.
-30 min. appointments are available and booked in advance.
+CDC same-day walk-in hours are available Monday through Friday.
+One-on-one 30-minute appointments are available and booked in advance.
 Call the CDC at 413-538-2080 to schedule.

-- Meet with your UAF faculty recommender and other faculty advisors
+- Meet with your UAF faculty advisor and other faculty advisors